In this article:

-Join the PSP tough stuff group "Aging Parents" to talk and share experiences with members who know what you are dealing with and going though.
+Join the PSP tough stuff group "Aging Parents" to talk and share experiences with members going though the same things you are.
 Not a member of PSP?
-Already a Member of PSP?
-Click HERE to sign up to access the PSP Aging Parents group.
+Click HERE to sign up.
+Already a member?
+Head HERE to access the PSP Aging Parents group.

 Other groups and organizations that can help:

 ReServe, Inc. is for "continuing professionals" who are looking for something to do part-time.

 Heights and Hills helps ensure that older adults in Brooklyn have the resources they need to age successfully-safe, secure, healthy and connected to community.
 They have a volunteer program for those wanting to help provide this support.